 Philadelphia, PA - The city council continued debate on the proposed “fair workweek” legislation and made some amendments to the language.
 It remains to be seen whether there is enough support on the council to pass the bill on to the mayor.
 The council’s next meeting is scheduled for Dec.
 6.

 H&M - The fashion retailer announced an update to their benefits package for part-time workers to include paid leave and a guaranteed minimum number of hours per week.

 California - A business group has initiated a legal challenge over the state’s decade-old Private Attorney General Act (PAGA) which allows individuals to bring suit against employers for labor code violations.

 U.S. House - U.S. House Republicans introduced a tax package that addresses some technical changes to the Tax Cuts and Jobs Act that passed earlier this year.
 Most notable for many operators is correction of the drafting error related to the Qualified Improvement Property (QIP) provision.
 While the package may see some action in the House, it is unlikely to move in its entirety in the Senate prior to adjournment for the year.

-China – President Trump announced a tentative truce with China in the ongoing trade war between the two countries.
+China - President Trump announced a tentative truce with China in the ongoing trade war between the two countries.
 The two leaders met during the G20 in Argentina and reached an agreement that lacks specific details beyond the United States not implementing the scheduled increase of tariffs on $200 billion worth of Chinese goods.
 The tariffs on those goods will remain at 10 percent and in return China has agreed to increase imports from the United States.
-The agreement reportedly is set to expire on March 1, 2019 and discussions between the two countries will continue during that time.
+The agreement reportedly is set to expire on March 1, 2019 and discussions between the two countries will con